Annecy International Animation Film Festival

-The Annecy International Animation Film Festival (Festival international du film d'animation d'Annecy, officially abbreviated in English as the Annecy Festival, or simply Annecy) was created in 1960 and takes place at the beginning of June in the town of Annecy, France.
+The Annecy International Animation Film Festival (Festival international du film d'animation d'Annecy, officially abbreviated in English as the Annecy Festival, or simply Annecy) was created in 1960 and takes place at the beginning of June in the city of Annecy, France.
 Initially occurring every two years, the festival became an annual event in 1998.

 History

 In the 1960s, the existence of a very active film club in the Savoy region, combined with the encounters of its organizers with the team from the Journées du Cinéma (Cinema Days), facilitated the establishment of the Journées Internationales du Cinéma d'Animation (JICA) in Annecy.
 Pierre Barbin, André Martin, and Michel Boschet were the founding members.
-Indeed, in 1956, the directors of the film club, present in Cannes to attend the first edition of the JICA alongside the major festival, realized that the festival wasn't working, as film stars monopolized the attention of the public and journalists.
+In 1956, the directors of the Savoy film club, who were attending the first edition of the JICA alongside the Cannes Film Festival, realized that the big festival wasn't working because film stars monopolized the attention of the public and journalists.
 The meeting between the two teams gave rise to the idea of establishing an animation festival in Annecy.

 In 1968, the festival, like many others that year, was interrupted by the May 68.
 In 1971, discussions took place between the organizers and the International Animated Film Association (ASIFA) regarding the method of selecting the films presented.
 Until 1975, the Festival experienced a sharp increase in attendance, both among professionals and foreign delegations, subscribers and spectators.
 The arrival of the first images produced using computers created a split between conventional artists and those who were in favor of these new techniques.

-In the 1980s, the festival popularized by the audiences included Hungarian animator József Gémes' Heroic Times won the first feature film award in 1985.
+In the 1980s, the festival popularized by the audiences included Hungarian animator József Gémes' Heroic Times, which won the first feature film award in 1985.
 At the same year, the first edition of the International Animation Film Market (MIFA) was organized concurrently, with a complementary role.
 American studios became increasingly visible at the event, notably with a public screening of a program of 9 Oscar-winning Disney films, with a tribute to Warner Bros.
 Animation in 1987, and with the reception of a large delegation from Walt Disney Pictures for the first time in 1989.
 Between 1983 and 1997, the number of participants increased from 900 accredited in 1983 to 4,300 in 1997 and the number of films received from 386 to 1,271.
 These factors led to increasingly significant media coverage, with nearly 300 journalists present at the end of the 1990s.
 From 1983, the success of the event led to an increase in the number of professionals with a cultural or economic orientation.